- 2021-2022 CHS Pathways to Success Introduction

 Expectations of Staff

-1. Each SRT teacher keeps a log of all students who present passes to leave the room.
-No student is to leave SRT without showing a pass that has been obtained from the teacher of his/her intended destination prior to arriving.
-(Exception: a counselor or an administrator may send a pass to the SRT room to have a student sent to his/her office).
+1. Each SSRT teacher keeps a log of all students who present passes to leave the room.
+No student is to leave SSRT without showing a pass that has been obtained from the teacher of his/her intended destination prior to arriving.
+(Exception: a counselor or an administrator may send a pass to the SSRT room to have a student sent to his/her office).

 3. Teachers/monitors at resource destinations must check passes of arriving students and have them sign a log sheet he/she will have prepared as a result of giving passes the previous day.
 Names of students who do not report to a particular destination should be reported to the Student Services office.